-Move the top selector control to the left or right to select either the driver's or passenger's mirror.
-To adjust the direction of the mirror, use the arrows on the round four-way control.
-Adjust each outside mirror so that a little of the vehicle and the area behind it can be seen while sitting in a comfortable, driving position.
+- 1. Move the top selector control to the left or right to select either the driver or passenger mirror. - 2.
+Use the arrows located on the four-way control pad to move the mirror in the desired direction. - 3.
+Adjust each outside mirror so that a little of the vehicle and the area behind it can be seen.

 Keep the control in the center position when not adjusting either outside mirror.